GodRishUniverse/bearml/README.md

 ### Open to Contributions

 This repository is open to contribute to.
-Please make an issue before submitting a MR.
+Please make an issue before submitting a MR (Merge Request).

 ### Citations [will formalize]